 One of the most common photo restoration requests we get is to fix one form or another of water damage.
-Whether it’s humidity or more severe contact with water, water damage brings us a lot of photo restoration business.
+Whether it’s humidity or more severe contact with water, water damage brings us many photo restoration businesses.
 We’d prefer to keep your family photos intact in the first place.

 Whether your house was flooded or caught fire, your prized photos have probably suffered from water damage.
 The first rule of handling water-damaged photos?
 Don’t Panic!
 You may be able to salvage many or all of your pictures.
 You might want to contact a photo conservation professional or consult a book on the subject, but here are a few tips: